-MDMA, commonly known as Ecstasy, is considered a stimulant.
-This party drug can also cause hallucinations and delusions and, therefore, is also classified as a hallucinogen if these side effects occur.
+MDMA, commonly known as Ecstasy, is considered to be a stimulant.
+But, this party drug can also cause hallucinations and delusions and, therefore, is also classified as a hallucinogen.

-PCP is in the dissociative anesthetic category of hallucinogenic drugs.
-PCP causes slurred speech, numbness in the extremities and hallucinations.
+PCP falls under the category of a dissociative anesthetic of hallucinogenic drugs.
+Using PCP can lead to slurred speech, numbness in the extremities and hallucinations.
 In higher doses, PCP can cause seizures and coma, and can even be lethal.
-Repeated use of PCP can produce long-term effects — including memory loss, speech impediments and unpredictable flashbacks.
+Repeated use of PCP can produce long-term effects such as memory loss, speech impediments and unpredictable flashbacks.

-Peyote (Lophophora williamsii or Lophophora diffusa) is a spineless cactus with small protrusions called “buttons” that grow in the southwestern United States and in Mexico.
+Peyote (Lophophora williamsii or Lophophora diffusa) is a spineless cactus that grows in the southwestern United States and Mexico.
+It has small protrusions called “buttons.”
 These cacti are used for psychoactive hallucinogenic purposes.
-Mescaline is the main active psychedelic ingredient in peyote.
-Mescaline can be synthetically derived in a laboratory and made into a pill form.
+Their main active psychedelic ingredient is mescaline that can be derived synthetically in a laboratory and then turned into a pill.
 The peyote “buttons” can be used to form a liquid, which can be ingested, or a powder that can be rolled into a leaf and smoked.
-Marijuana might be added to this as well.
+Marijuana can also be added to this.

 How do I Start?

 If you are beginning the admissions process at Sovereign Health, be assured that you will receive high-quality service and care provided by our...